Happy Social Media Day!

 Twitter analytics in Excel

 Alright, the gig is up.
-Please understand that I’m far from an Excel super-user.
+Please understand I’m far from an Excel super-user.
 This post is just as much for my own benefit as it is for anyone who finds this helpful.
 Six months from now when I decide to pull all this data again, I’d like to remember how I did it the first time.

 So here’s what your data will look like when you first open it in Excel: